clayne/SSEModdingGuide/README.md

 |:--:|
 | *SKSE Logo* |

 _SKSE_ is an addon to Skyrim's scripting language that allows mod authors to develop features that are beyond the scope of what the game can handle.
 Skyrim's engine is very limiting and has the bare minimum functions to create dynamic features.
-Therefore, _SKSE_ is needed in order to create scripts that can introduce unique features and mechanics into the game.
+Therefore, _SKSE_ is needed to create scripts that can introduce unique features and mechanics into the game.

 Some examples of scripted mods include: